azadehnkr/data-api-explorer/README.md

 ## Acknowledgements

-Developed as part of CS 505 – Special Topics (Spring 2021) under Dr. Jamil at the Computer Science Department at the University of Idaho.
+Developed as part of CS 505 – Special Topics under Dr. Jamil at the Computer Science Department at the University of Idaho.
 Orthology data provided by the [Alliance of Genome Resources](https://www.alliancegenome.org/).
 GO annotation data provided by [MyGene.info](https://mygene.info/).